 The Department of Molecular Genetics (Erasmus MC, Rotterdam) has a long-standing reputation in basic research on DNA repair systems.
-Traditionally, this research included laboratory diagnostics for syndromes with inherited defects in DNA repair processes, offered to clinicians and researchers.
+Based on our expertise, we provide laboratory diagnostics for syndromes with inherited defects in DNA repair processes, offered to clinicians and researchers.
 This service is coordinated by Dr. Arjan F. Theil and includes next to genetic analysis also functional DNA repair studies..

 We can offer the following analyses: